Section 31 Chapter 152: Death; Compensation of Dependents; Hearings

 In some cases, the worker is injured on the job and may not die until sometime later.
 We have seen cases where a worker is injured on the job and must undergo expensive medical procedures.
 At some point later, and this could even be years later, the worker dies of complications related to the injuries he or she sustained in the original accident.
 When this happens, the benefits that were being paid under other sections of the Workers’ Compensation Act, such as Section 34A, which covers benefits paid under a disability rating of Permanent and Total Incapacitation will be transferred to the death benefits, section 31.
 As we have discussed in other articles, those benefits are calculated based upon the injured workers’ average weekly wage prior to the on-the-job accident.

 When a worker has been killed in a Boston workplace injury, the worker’s is entitled to reasonable burial expenses.
 Chapter 152, Section 33 of the Massachusetts General Laws, entitled “Burial Expenses”, outlines the amount and scope of burial expenses the workers’ compensation insurance company must pay.
 In most cases, this is not something that the insurance company will argue about or deny, but in cases where the death happened years later, they might try to argue that the death was not work-related.
 This is because the insurance company is usually far more concerned about their bottom line and turning revenue into profits than whether the family of a deceased worker is properly compensated.
-One thing you can do to make things easier is to make sure to speak with an experienced workers’ compensation attorney who will fight for your rights to a full and appropriate benefits award.
+One thing you can do to make things easier is to make sure to speak with an experienced legal team that will fight for your right to a full and appropriate benefits award.

 Contact the Law Offices of Jeffrey S. Glassman today for a free and confidential consultation.